alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 ## Custom input vs. regular input

 AltTester's custom input is active, by default, in any instrumented build.
 This means that certain input related actions (the ones that are part of Unity's `Input` class) will be inactive for regular input (the device's input).
-Because of this, pressing a key from the keyboard for example will not have any effect on the game.
+Because of this, pressing a key from the keyboard for example will not have any effect on the app.
 However, the simulated input from the tests, like the `PressKey` command, will be able to manipulate the object within the scene.
 While the custom input is active, the icon from the right bottom corner is green.
 You can change this behaviour by clicking on the AltTester's icon and unchecking the box with the `Custom Input` message.
 Now the icon will turn darker, signaling that the regular input is active.
-In this state, you can interfere with the object from the game using the keyboard or other input.
+In this state, you can interfere with the object from the app using the keyboard or other input.
 Keep in mind that, input actions from the AltTester Desktop won't have any effect while regular input is active.
 At the same time, if you want to run some automated tests, the custom input will be activated automatically for you.

-## Build games from the command line
+## Build apps from the command line

 To build your Unity application from command line you need a static method in your project that handles the build logic.
-To instrument your Unity application with AltTester Unity SDK, your build method must define `ALTTESTER` scripting symbol and must insert AltTester Prefab in the first scene of the game.
+To instrument your Unity application with AltTester Unity SDK, your build method must define `ALTTESTER` scripting symbol and must insert AltTester Prefab in the first scene of the app.

-Depending on your project's setup, there are two ways in which games can be built from the command line:
+Depending on your project's setup, there are two ways in which apps can be built from the command line: